AlejandroPenaloza/Mastermind/README.md

 # Mastermind
-This program corresponds to a game which consists in guessing a number of k digits (k is given by the user) in their right place.
+This program corresponds to a game which consists in guessing a number n of k digits (k is given by the user) in their right place.

 ## Mastermind 2